filippo-fonseca/posture-poke/README.md

 ## Quick Start

+### Important: Hardware Required

+PosturePoke requires a physical Arduino Nano 33 BLE Sense Rev2 with the BMI270 IMU to function.
+The app uses the Web Serial API to communicate directly with the device over USB — there is no simulation mode.
+Without the sensor connected, you can browse past sessions and manage coaches, but you cannot start a posture monitoring session.

 ### Hardware

 Flash `serial/posture_poke.ino` to an Arduino Nano 33 BLE Sense Rev2.
 Wire a servo to pin 9 for The Poker (optional).